iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> Just started to use app so not too sure.
+Questions seemed a bit random and not always fitted with how my lifestyle is.<br> :date: __2020-08-23 10:02:17__

+> Very easy to use.
+If it helps gather data it will help the fight.
+I had to uninstall it due to a problem with my phone.
+Difficulty experienced reinstalling.<br> :date: __2020-08-20 09:57:01__

+> Take time.
+It is not a quick survey to complete.<br> :date: __2020-08-19 09:38:55__

+> I would have liked an option to say that I had symptoms before they were recognised as symptoms.<br> :date: __2020-08-18 08:31:14__

 > Its a good app to check what symptoms you may be showing.
 Although it does not say weather you should get tested or not.<br> :date: __2020-08-16 15:45:37__